 Traders bought companies that would be more likely to do well even in a slow economy.
 Of the S&P's 10 industry groups, only three rose: telecommunications, utilities and consumer staples, a category that includes Coca-Cola Co. and Procter & Gamble Co.

 The gains in hiring weren't enough to lower the unemployment rate, which remained steady at 9.1 percent for the third straight month.
 Traders watch the employment report closely because it provides the first significant snapshot of the previous month's economic performance and clues to the broader outlook for the U.S. economy.

-The report led traders to sell ultra-safe investments that earn small returns such as U.S. Treasurys.
+The report led traders to sell ultra-safe investments that earn small returns such as U.S. Treasurys, pushing yields higher.
 Minutes after the report came out, the yield on the 10-year Treasury note rose to 2.11 percent from 1.98 percent.
-It remained at that level at midday.
-Bond yields rise as demand for them decreases.

 The monthly jobs report is one of the few pieces of data powerful enough to overshadow traders' fears about Europe's festering debt crisis.
 Markets gyrated this summer as concerns intensified about a default by Greece.
 Many analysts now believe a default is unavoidable, and question whether Europe can prevent it from causing financial markets to seize up.